An astrophysicist explains one of the most famous album covers of all time

 — Phil Stanley (@judgeschneider1) August 7, 2014

 Peter Saville—graphic designer and cofounder of Factory Records—designed the album cover based on a picture spotted by band member Bernard Sumner in an encyclopedia.
-The picture itself can be traced to the work of postgraduate student Harold Craft, who published the image in his PhD thesis in 1970.
+The picture itself can be traced to the work of postgraduate student Harold Craft, who published the image in his PhD thesis in 1970 after Jocelyn Bell Burnell discovered pulsars in 1967.
 But what exactly are the wiggly lines?

 Unknown treasures in space